Thinking of Trying Dry January? Here Are the Benefits, According to Doctors

 "Many people believe only 'severe alcoholics' experience this cycle," Dr. Harrison stated.
 In reality, though, one in six American adults binge drinks about four times a month.
 "By cutting alcohol from your diet, you will see an improvement in mood; anxiety; concentration; sleep; relationships; and, often, self-esteem," she said.

-Dr. Sinha said that cutting out alcohol could benefit the liver within weeks if you're someone who does not have liver disease to begin with.
+Dr. Sinha said that cutting out alcohol could benefit the liver within weeks — that's if you're someone who does not already have liver problems.
 Looking at the long term, eliminating alcohol can decrease liver damage and prevent alcoholic hepatitis or fatty liver disease (though people can get fatty liver disease without alcohol consumption).
 Eliminating alcohol for an extended period of time may also lower your long-term risk of cancer and cardiovascular disease, Dr. Sinha added.

-Dr. Sinha said that if you want to go back to drinking alcohol after Dry January, moderate use for healthy adults generally means up to one drink a day for women and up to two drinks a day for men.
+Dr. Sinha said that if you want to go back to drinking alcohol after Dry January, stick to moderate drinking.
+For healthy adults, this generally means up to one drink a day for women and up to two drinks a day for men, according to the CDC.
 A standard drink looks like:

 - Beer: 12 fluid ounces